 |MISSINGNO.
 OVERVIEW||LOST POKEMON OVERVIEW|

 Period 1 (circa 1989-1991) consists of Pokémon from ID 001 (Rhydon) to ID 037 (Slowpoke), and it is inadvertently one of the least cohesive pattern-wise.
 Since this period is not the best representation of the inner workings of the ID list in general when compared to the following ones, our method is not fully applicable here.
 The Pokémon from this period are diverse as well as unorganized; moreover, the ones in the range 017-037 seem to have been heavily reworked and moved around during an unspecified point in time when they had the opportunity to reorganize things properly – this happened much earlier than the hurried 150 cut.
-As a result, many original P1 monsters with low scores on the first polls of 1992 could have disappeared without a trace.
+As a result, many original P1 monsters with low scores on the first polls of 1992 disappeared without a trace.

-This batch of monsters was probably designed between 1989-91, between the time the early Pokémon pitch was first drafted and pitched to Nintendo with the name Capsule Monsters, and its initially scheduled release in December 1991, before Shigeki Morimoto and Motofumi Fujiwara even joined the design team.
+This batch of monsters was probably designed between 1989-91, between the time that the early Pokémon pitch was first drafted and pitched to Nintendo with the name Capsule Monsters, and its initially scheduled release in December 1991, before Shigeki Morimoto and Motofumi Fujiwara even joined the design team.

 Capsule Monsters was pitched along with an illustrated booklet by the same name – yet to be revealed in its entirety – detailing the early plans and art for the first Pokémon games.
 Dated 1990 (both on the cover and on the Kanto layout map), this document is, however, most likely a collection of concepts that Tajiri and Sugimori had been developing for quite some time, as some inconsistencies in the contents might prove (namely plans and designs coexisting at visibly different stages of development).